ManiAm/VENTOS_Public/README.md

     alias sumo-cmd='python $veinsPATH/sumo-launchd.py -vv -c $sumoBinaryPATH/sumoD'
     alias sumo-gui='python $veinsPATH/sumo-launchd.py -vv -c $sumoBinaryPATH/sumo-guiD'

 Now, you can use sumo-cmd and sumo-gui commands instead!
-Note that after running either of these commands, DO NOT close the terminal window.
+After running either of these commands, DO NOT close the terminal window.
 Leave it open.

 **Step 3:** Now you can run the VENTOS project.
 To do this, right click on the omnetpp.ini file in the IDE and choose: